Tesla 'Smart Summon' Software Under Government Scrutiny For Possible Safety Problems

 The new software also has its supporters who love the new feature.

-No injuries related to Smart Summon have been reported and no jurisdiction has barred its use, according to The Los Angeles Times.
+No injuries related to Smart Summon have been reported and no jurisdiction has barred its use, according to the Los Angeles Times.
 The paper also reports that the California Department of Motor Vehicles has determined that Smart Summon and Tesla's robot systems do not amount to "autonomous technology" because the car is still being controlled by the operator holding the smartphone.

 Neither the NHTSA nor Tesla responded to emailed requests for comment.